ljpengelen/performant-bank/README.md

 ## Running tests

-Execute `bin/kaocha --watch` to run tests continuously.
+Execute `clojure -M:test --watch` to run tests continuously.

 ## Using a different server